wassfila/next-svg-vercel/README.md

 # Spec
 * svg loaded dynamically from json input filenames
 * panzoom object is disabled by default to allow window wheel vertical scroll
+* cursor `grab` is always shown over the images to show the interaction possibility
-* panzoom activated only after first mouse down on image or adjutment buttons
+* panzoom is only activated on user interaction after first mouse down
+* first mouse down can be continued to pan the image
-* activation is show with Box higher shadow and border solid style
+* activation is show with a focus effect using a Paper with higher shadow and border solid style
-* cursor `grab` is shown when panzoom is active
+* focus is lost from `focusout` event and deactivates the panzoom leaving the images in its position
+* loss of focus and deactivation allows the user to use the wheel mouse for vertical scrolling again
 * fit button allow to adjust the image in the viewing area, fitting width or height depending on the ratio
-* first mouse down can be continued to pan the image
-* stop button can deactivate the panzoom to gain vertical scroll ability again
-* a new reactivation after stop will reset the position
+* a new reactivation after stop will reset the image position
-* open Modal button open a full window Modal fitted image with active panzoom
+* Modal button open a full window Modal fitted image with active panzoom
-* Modal is not 100% on width and height but a small percentage of darkened are is left to click on and exit from the modal
+* Modal is not 100% on width and height but a small percentage of darkened are is left
-* Keyboard escape key also allows to close the modal
+  * Modal exit with click away ondark area
+  * Modal exit with X button that fades a bit after 2
+  * Modal exit with keyboard key

 ## decisions
 * it is accepted to rely on javascript dynamic loading of svg instead of the `embed` or `object` due to the limitation of panzoom lib of not acting on shadow svg documents
 * it is accepted that images are not adjusted by default and css styling and svg properties are used to define the default adjustment e.g. without `width=900px`
-* mouse leave cannot be used to deactivate the panzoom due to the activation limitation orresetting the image position
+* mouse leave cannot be used to deactivate the panzoom due to the activation limitation orresetting the image
+* an alert popover hint about the possibility of panzoom in addition to the grab cursor is not necessary and might be annoying to frequent users

 ## TODOs
-* X for deactivation on main and on Modal
-* hints for pan zoom on mouse enter
+* keep panzoom coordinate when regaining the focus
+* deep linking
 * top on svg with `width=800px` not working
 * handle images not SVGs only

 ## Limitations
 * in Chrome touch generates : "Intervention unable to preventdefault inside passive event"
-* cursor `grab` does not show on first mouse down and drag, only after release
 * timeout of 1 ms needed for second Modal open otherwise svg is undefined
+* focusout not reliable
 # Code description
 ## working sample
 * `inline.js` : using `panzoom` and `react-inlinesvg`.